panda-re/libosi/README.md

 ### Development

-This library currently supports Windows XP, Windows 7 and Debian 8.11 (linux kernel v3.16).
+This library currently supports the following Windows profiles (circles represent level of support claimed):

+:red_circle: windows-32-2000
+:yellow_circle: windows-32-xpsp3
+:yellow_circle: windows-32-xpsp2
+:green_circle: windows7-32-7sp0
+:green_circle: windows7-64-7sp0
+:green_circle: windows7-32-7sp1
+:green_circle: windows7-64-7sp1

+Additionally, the following Linux profiles are supported:

+:green_circle: debian-32-8.11
+:green_circle: debian-64-8.11

-Support for similar Windows and Linux kernels is as simple as adding a new profile to `src/offset/profiles`.
+Adding support for other Windows and Linux kernels can be as simple as adding a new profile to `src/offset/profiles`.
 However, in some kernels, struct names may have changed.
 In these cases, you may need to add/port API functions in `src/osi/windows/api.cc`, where these names are assumed.
+Additionally, Linux support is for a rather old kernel version (v3.16).
+Supporting a newer kernel would likely be some development work.

 Support is currently limited to i386 and amd64.
 Support for more architectures includes writing a new translator within `src/iohal/translators`.

 Pull Requests are welcome.

-#### To-Do

-:pushpin: Support pointers to pointers in offset
-:pushpin: Offset should have something like a sizeof() function to better support arrays
-:pushpin: Load offsets from disk, rather than having a large dictionary which needs to be compiled
-:pushpin: develop ELF parsing tools, similar to mem_pe
-:pushpin: add testing for linux introspection
-:pushpin: Find a place to host memory snapshots for windows introspection tests
-:pushpin: Include tools and documentation for generating new profiles
-:pushpin: Run cpp-check over the code before every commit